 Each gallery will have a distinct entry/exit and explore one facet of the blind experience.

-Each gallery will include, at minimum, tactile interactions, audio soundscapes, and content provided in Braille, English, Spanish, and every media screen will include captioning or audio description.
+Each gallery will include, at minimum, tactile interactions, audio soundscapes, multimodal opportunities for engagement and content consumption, and content provided in Braille, English, Spanish, and every media screen will surface captioning, audio description, and ASL.

 Additional content that is Braille-only may be provided to afford greater engagement or content delivery.